ACLU Slams Department of Justice Spy Opinions

 “This president seems intent on treating the Department of Justice as his personal secret police.
 Between the firing of US attorneys, a politicized and malnourished civil rights division and the refusal to pursue fraud and torture cases in Iraq, the Justice Department has become completely dysfunctional.
 The sooner that our president actually reads the Constitution, the better off America will be.”

-To read more about the ACLU’s work on warrantless wiretapping,
+To read more about the ACLU’s work on warrantless wiretapping, go to:

 To read more about FISA, go to: